Environmental Education for Educators

 Peel's Water and Wastewater Treatment Facility – Book It

 This guided tour of our leading-edge water and wastewater treatment facilities showcases how water and wastewater is treated in Peel.
 Want more information.

-- Open to grades 8 and up
+- Open to Kindergarten to Grade 8

-- Offered Wednesdays
+- Offered Monday to Friday